Nokia phones turn off vibration alarm when connected to a charger

 ifconfig sucks

-ifconfig, which has historically been used to configure network interfaces, has a number of problems which make it more and more unsuitable.
+On Linux, ifconfig is an archaic network interface configuration command.
+The implementation commonly encountered, "net-tools", has a number of problems which make it more and more unsuitable.
 The list of replacements is below.

 1. Makes secondary addresses look like separate interfaces